-Hockey fans all over Las Vegas are cheering today for the brand new, official NHL team!
-Our local Vegas Golden Knights were granted the honor of being the first major professional sports franchise, and the conversation has already been opened up about a football team joining the ranks.
+Hockey fans all over Las Vegas are cheering today for the brand new, official Las Vegas NHL team!
+Our local Vegas Golden Knights were granted the honor of being the first major professional sports franchise, and the conversation has already been opened up about a football team (potentially the Oakland Raiders being renamed to the Vegas Raiders) joining the ranks.

-This new addition to Vegas‘ impressive repertoire of entertainment options could potentially bring in a considerable amount of tourism.
+This new addition to Vegas‘ impressive repertoire of entertainment options could potentially bring in a considerable amount of tourism and travel business.
 With the buzz around who they’ll begin drafting already at an all-time high, NHL fans across the nation are already waiting on the edge of their seat to find out where the Vegas Golden Knights will go from here.

 Pictured above: The Las Vegas Strip at night.

-We’ve cherry-picked a few events, restaurants, and deals happening over Valentine’s Day that are guaranteed to help you win the heart of your lucky date.
+We’ve cherry-picked a few events, popular restaurants, and affordable Vegas deals happening over Valentine’s Day that are guaranteed to help you win the heart of your lucky date.
 Feel free to mix and match for added brownie points.

-- Set the mood with a few ballads from incredible performers such as Cher, Diana Ross, and Elton John.
-Some of the best romance songs come from these performers, and they’re guaranteed to put on a show that’ll get everybody, ahem, in the mood.
+- Set the mood with a few ballads from incredible concerts by performers such as Cher, Diana Ross, and Elton John.
+Some of the best romance songs come from these celebrities, and they’re guaranteed to put on a show that’ll get everybody, ahem, in the mood.

 - Go risque with shows so hot, they can’t be shown anywhere else in the country.
-Cirque du Soleil’s Zumanity is a popular choice, but the M-rated options range anywhere from the classic Pin Up to a live rendition of the hit movie Magic Mike.
+Cirque du Soleil’s Zumanity is a popular choice, but the M-rated options range anywhere from the classic Pin Up to a live rendition of the box office hit from 2012, Magic Mike.

-- Take them for a slow ride thru the (reconstructed) streets of Italy.
+- Take them for a slow ride through the (reconstructed) streets of Italy.
 The Venetian gondola rides offer private rides for 2 passengers, or a more economical option for a shared 4-person gondola.